spudtrooper/genopts/README.md

 		% genopts --prefix Foo --outfile path/to/foooptions.go 'bar:bool' 'baz:int' 'boo:string'

-2. To add the new `float64` optiona, update the commented command line in `path/to/foooptions.go` to be:
+2. Add the new `float64` optiona by updating the commented command line in `path/to/foooptions.go` to be:

 		// genopts --prefix Foo --outfile path/to/foooptions.go \
 			'bar:bool' 'baz:int' 'boo:string' 'bam:float64'